-This fall, our Protest + Print class, moving from individual protest posters to a larger-scale installation of activist art.
-We will focus on screen printing, a highly versatile and an easily accessible process loved by many contemporary artists and utilized historically by many artists with activist agenda.
-Instructors will help lead group and individual conversations about pressing issues that we as women feel individually and collectively, and help translate this conversation, hope, anger, and curiosity into a large-scale work in public space.
+This fall, our Protest + Print class will use hand-drawing, screenprinting, and/or wheat-pasting methods to design and install a large-scale activist art project in our neighborhood.
+Girls will work together to identify a common theme, design graphics individually and collectively, and install work using industry-standard printmaking media.
+Instructors will help lead group and individual conversations about pressing issues that impact us, and help translate this conversation, hope, anger, and curiosity into a large-scale work in public space.
 Please note that some of the content discussed in this course may be difficult, personal, and intense.
 We thank you for trusting us to have these conversations with girls, and we promise to create a safe and supportive space for activist artmaking.
 This course is offered at no-cost thanks to the support of generous donors.

 **Priority will be given to a) girls and families with limited financial resources and b) continuing girls from our 2018-2019 Protest + Print cohort